roman-milk/roman-milk.github.io/the-marital-bed.md

  Dana got a kick out of that.
 "Aww, poor baby!
 No Grandma pussy for you today?
 How will you ever survive?"

  I fucked the brains out of her that night, and she used her mouth to get me up the second time.
 When I was completely done, she leaned over and gave me a kiss, smirking.
 "There, that should hold you for a while."
-Report_Story #6